SOC 2

 Data breaches and cyberattacks have become all too frequent, making it even more imperative that organizations demonstrate their dedication to cybersecurity.
 A SOC 2 report provides assurances to stakeholders that an organization has implemented appropriate controls for managing customer data, while penetration testing provides assurances that these controls effectively prevent unauthorized access – both essential components of a holistic cybersecurity approach.

-Simply stated, any organization handling sensitive data that wishes to simply demonstrate commitment to data security should consider obtaining a SOC 2 report and regularly conducting penetration testing as it will both safeguard their own information as well as build trust among their stakeholders.
+Simply stated, any organization handling sensitive data that wishes to demonstrate commitment to data security should consider obtaining a SOC 2 report and regularly conducting penetration testing as it will both safeguard their information as well as build trust among their stakeholders.

 FAQs